You Don't Have to Face Domestic Violence Alone

 - Prevention

 If you are looking for a safe place in your local community, a good starting place is your local United Way.
 They likely work with and can point you to agencies in your area that support survivors of domestic violence.
+If you are in an emergency, dial 911.
 There is also the National Domestic Violence Hotline.
 Their services are Free.
 Confidential.
 24/7.
 Their number is 1-800-799-SAFE (7233).

 You don’t have to face a domestic violence situation alone.
 There is help.